 Tulum, Riviera Maya – one of the best places to learn to scuba dive

 Riviera Maya offers the perfect conditions for beginner divers.
-Scuba diving becomes a unique adventure when you can learn to dive in the Mexican Caribbean – in the warm crystal clear sea water abundant in colourful reef and fish.
-Tulum, an ancient Mayan center there, is world famous for its splendid cenotes – sinkholes with sunbeams gently penetrating the surface, illuminating the amazing underwater world beneath.
+Scuba diving becomes a unique adventure when you can learn to dive in the Mexican Caribbean – in the warm crystal clear seawater abundant in colorful reef and fish.
+Tulum, an ancient Mayan center there, is world-famous for its splendid cenotes – sinkholes with sunbeams gently penetrating the surface, illuminating the amazing underwater world beneath.
 Your Open Water scuba diving training with Koox Diving would be set in Casa Cenote (for confined water dives), next in the Mexican Caribbean sea (open water dives).
 The scuba diving holiday -of a lifetime.
 What could be better than this?